dadish/ProcessQuickToggle/Readme.md

 Quickly toggle your checkboxes with extra action buttons via AJAX.

-The module adds options into InputfieldCheckbox so you can toggle the checkbox fields in the extra action buttons intruduced in [ProcessWire 2.6.5][pw-2-6-5] via AJAX.
+The module adds functionality to InputfieldCheckbox so you can toggle the checkbox fields in the extra action buttons intruduced in [ProcessWire 2.6.5][pw-2-6-5] via AJAX.

 ## Requirements
 This module works only for ProcessWire versions later than 2.6.5.

 ## How to Install
-1. Copy all the files in this directory to /site/modules/ProcessQuickToggle/
+1. Copy the files in this directory to /site/modules/ProcessQuickToggle/

 2. In your admin, go to Modules > Refresh for new modules.

 3. Click the "Install" button next to Process Quick Toggle.

 ## Usage
-Go to any checkbox field you want to enable quick toggle feature.
-_Setup > Fields > my_checkbox_field_
+Go to any checkbox field you want to enable quick toggle feature _Setup > Fields > my_checkbox_field_.
 There in the `Input` tab you should see an _Enable Quick Toggle_ field.
-After you check it you will see the fields that you need to fill.
+After you check it you will see some fields that you can fill based on your needs.

 ![ProcessQuickToggle Settings](imgs/settings.png "ProcessQuickToggle Settings")